 Management Strategy CMP Total # of Responses Agree Disagree Comments Staff Recommendation Basis of staff recommendation Fill old cellar and cover buried car with dirt or remove car.
-5 5 #1: Better to remove car in the long run. #6: Remove car not bury it.
+5 5 #1: Better to remove car in the long run.#6: Remove car not bury it.
 Adopt this management strategy This improves the aesthetics of the site.
-Efficiency and cost effectiveness will be evaluated in determining whether to remove or bury the car.
-Prescribed burns, grazing, and other tools may be used to mimic the natural disturbance needed to maintain a natural diversity of grasses.
+Efficiency and cost effective- ness will be evaluated in determining whether to remove or bury the car.
+Prescribed burns, grazing, and other tools may be used to mimic the natural disturb- ance needed to maintain a natural diversity of grasses.
 5 4 #3: Use fires sparingly.
 Adopt this management strategy This is standard practice on the City's natural areas Work with Poudre Fire Authority to control wildfire in a manner that causes as little unnatural disturbance as possible (e.g., avoid dig- ging fire lines if fire can be contained in a less destruc- tive manner).
 5 5 #4: "?" in the Agree column.
 Adopt this management strategy Typical wildland firefighting includes some strategies that destroy habitat and scar the site, e.g. digging firelines.
-When wildfire can be kept from spreading and/or damaging nearby properties through less damaging practices, these less damaging practices will be used.
-Evaluate research permit applications to keep disturbance by researchers to a minimum.
+When wildfire can be kept from spreading and/or damaging nearby properties through less dam- aging practices, these less damaging practices will be used.
+Evaluate research permit applications to keep disturb- ance by researchers to a minimum.
 5 5 Adopt this management strategy It is important to protect the off-trail portion of this natural area from human disturbance to the extent possible, while still allowing research that provides valuable site data.
 Maintain soft-surface trail on the east side of the site for use by residents of the neighborhood.
-5 3 2 #1: I disagree with a "private" trail in a public area.#3: There should be no private trails on public natural areas.
+5 3 2 #1: I disagree with a "private" trail in a public area. #3: There should be no private trails on public natural areas.
 Keep this trail only if neighborhood provides public access.
 Adopt this management strategy This trail is provided to protect the rest of the natural area from human intrusion.
 Parks Department to build Fort Collins/Loveland bike trail (by 2010); expected to initially be natural surface and parallel to Shields, ~ 50 - 100 feet inside the site.
-4 4 #1: See comments on Hazaleus Adopt this management strategy This will provide alternative transportation and recreation through the natural area.
-Space will also be provided if Parks or Transportation wants to build an east/west trail along the Trilby side of the site.
+4 4 #1: See comments on Hazaleus Adopt this management strategy This will provide alternative trans- portation and recreation through the natural area.
+Space will also be pro- vided if Parks or Transportation wants to build an east/west trail along the Trilby side of the site.

-Management Strategy CMP Total # of Responses Agree Disagree Comments Staff Recommendation Basis of staff recommendation Install site sign.
-4 4 Adopt this management strategy Standard practice on the City's natural areas Install mini-kiosks (pro- viding regulatory and trail directional information) at all points where trails enter the site.
-5 5 Adopt this management strategy This has become standard on the City's natural areas Because there is no general public access to this site, install an interpretive feature on Hazaleus Natural Area (with a view of Colina Mariposa Natural Area) with information about the butterfly habitat on Colina Mariposa Natural Area (and thus the site's name).
-5 4 1 #1: I think that there should be "general" public access.
-Bikers and "neighbors" can use it.
-The public should have access.
-Adopt this management strategy This will help the public learn about the butterfly habitat on this natural area Additional Comment: #4: Protect and enhance stream to be parallel with Hazaleus.
-Adopt this management strategy Protecting streams fits mission of the City of Fort Collins Natural Areas Program
+Management Strategy Total # of Agree Disagree Comments Staff Recommendation Basis of staff recommendation

+СМР Responses

+Install site sign.
+4 4 Adopt this Standard practice on the City's

+management strategy natural areas

+Install mini-kiosks (pro- 5 5 Adopt this This has become standard on the

+viding regulatory and trail management strategy City's natural areas

+directional information) at

+all points where trails enter

+the site.

+Because there is no general 5 4 1 #1: I think that there should be Adopt this This will help the public learn about

+public access to this site, "general" public access.
+Bikers and management strategy the butterfly habitat on this natural

+install an interpretive feature "neighbors" can use it.
+The public area

+on Hazaleus Natural Area should have access.

+(with a view of Colina

+Mariposa Natural Area) with

+information about the butter-

+fly habitat on Colina

+Mariposa Natural Area (and

+thus the site's name).

+Additional Comment: #4: Protect and enhance stream to Adopt this Protecting streams fits mission of the

+be parallel with Hazaleus. management strategy City of Fort Collins Natural Areas

+Program